 Pipeline

 AN2 has a pipeline of novel boron-based compounds that have the potential to be best in class therapeutics.
-The company intends to advance its global health initiatives using non-dilutive funding, which the company obtains from sources such as public and private agencies and foundations.
+Our development pipeline spans hematologic diseases, infectious diseases, and oncology, alongside advanced research programs focused on targets in oncology, bone disorders and infectious diseases.
+The company intends to advance its global health initiatives using primarily non-dilutive funding, which the company obtains from sources such as public and private agencies and foundations.
+The Company is committed to delivering high-impact drugs to patients that address critical unmet needs and improve health outcomes.

 development pipeline graphic